CloudNativeJS/appmetrics-zipkin/README.md

 });
 ```

-You can see if the environment variables are present with the following commands
+You can see if the environment variables are present with the following commands:

 `kubectl get pods` to discover the pod of your Zipkin deployment
 `kubectl exec -it *pod name* printenv | grep SERVICE`, e.g.